 Chief inspector Detective chief inspector, DCI

-Chief inspectors manage operational teams in their districts like CID or neighbourhood policing, and coordinate responses to major incidents.
+Chief inspectors manage operational teams in their districts like CID or neighbourhood policing, coordinating responses to major incidents.

 1. Entry requirements